yohschang/minimal-mistakes/_pdocs/qpioverview.md

      ![](https://i.imgur.com/NkAdAmS.gif)

-## Phase retrival, Refocus and Realign
+## Phase retrieval, Refocus and Realign
 - In QPI we use **interferogram** to store the phase delay cause by different sample.
-Therefore, an algorithm is needed to retrive the quantitative information
+Therefore, an algorithm is needed to retrieve the quantitative information

 ![](https://i.imgur.com/Jl3BfmY.png)

-- After retrival, an numerical refocus algorithm is using to calibrate the focus distance change during cell motion
+- After retrieval, an numerical refocus algorithm is using to calibrate the focus distance change during cell motion

 ![](https://i.imgur.com/AaodwHP.png)